 Beginning in 2002 he became my director for all the Wynkoop one-man shows and Cheyenne Blood (2009).

 I don’t edit for free any longer.
 I just don’t have the time unless I work as a contractor for a reasonable salary which is usually more than most writers or would-be writers want to pay. … The offers come, but usually with attempts to reduce my salary.
-Bottom line: I don’t write for companies any longer and my writing focus is now my books, let me repeat that—my books, and although I could use the money, if I work as a contractor I will receive an acceptable salary and the contract will be juggled with my book projects. … For the record, my partnership with Bob Goodman on The Discovery began as a contract, but changed to a partnership upon Bob’s request and my realization that I wanted to write his story idea.
+Bottom line: I don’t write for companies any longer and my writing focus is now my books, let me repeat that—my books, and although I could use the money, if I work as a contractor I will receive an acceptable salary and the contract will be juggled with my book projects. … For the record, my partnership with Bob Goodman on The Discovery began as a contract, but changed to a partnership upon Bob’s request and my realization that I knew that I could bring his story idea and characters to life.

 Simple, and there will be no arguments or major negotiations.

 For almost 10 years my girlfriend was Japanese (born in Hawaii).
 Her name was Cindy Tengan, and I’m proud to have known her, for she was a major part of my life (and will always remain a special person who I loved with all my heart).
 She was gorgeous and oh-so sexy (just thinking about her brings back sensual memories of our intimacy).
 I can’t begin to tell how wonderful it was to hold her naked body next to me.
 At the time I met her, her two girls were adults.
 One had dropped out of college and would soon move back to Hawaii while the other was just beginning her college career.
 I did my best to befriend both of them.
 The younger daughter and I connected, and her boyfriend and I became buddies.
 This relationship began in late 1994.